-The two most important rules we got from analysing the top-100 grossing games.
+The two most important rules we got from analyzing the top-100 grossing games.

-This time, I am going to tell you the two most obvious rules we got from analysing the top grossing games, as described last week.
-They are the666 rule, and the 2×1000 rule.
-If you didn’t already, I suggest you first read about how we analysed the games.
+This time, I am going to tell you the two most obvious rules we got from analyzing the top grossing games, as described last week.
+They are the 666 rule and the 2×1000 rule.
+If you didn’t already, I suggest you first read about how we analyzed the games.

 First off, the 666 rule.
 According to this, your game pacing should lead to players playing the game:

 - 6 minutes/time,

 It’s rough, of course.
 But the point is that play sessions are short, they happen very often, and long-term retention is critical.
 Let’s take each six in turn, starting with the first: 6 minutes per session.

 Short sessions are critical.
 Mobile games are played throughout the day, whenever the player has even just a few minutes of time.
 The very shortest sessions can preferably be just a few seconds long – for instance, collecting your gold in Clash of Clans, or spending your gold in AdVenture Capitalist.
 A longer more involved session might take a few minutes – such as the attacks in Clash of Clans.
 There’s a reason they are time limited.